arf-camp/fOODKA/README.md

 2.for page reloading ,given right error mssg with right functionality and success mssg pop up functionality we have used jquery/Ajax. you can read the custom.js(on foodka/assets/js/) file also.

+ABOUT PROJECT FEATURES:

+GO TO THE README FILES  FOLDER AND READ THE .DOCX